arturdryomov/pages/content/posts/2019-02-13-filling-autofill-gaps.md

 which do not require additional system permissions to operate.

-Requesting a phone number is obvious, but requesting a Google account will result in email address, first and last names and even a photo URL!
+Requesting a phone number is obvious, but requesting a Google account will result in an email address, a name and even a photo URL!
 This is very useful for sign up forms.
 Not sure about sign in ones though.

 # Decisions, Decisions